 Ankur’s Friend Matrix!

 So how many friends do you have?
-A question Vodafone is asking on TV and I keep asking myself whenever I reshuffle my friend Matrix.
-No its not on paper, its in the mind!
+I keep asking myself whenever I reshuffle my Friend Matrix.
+No its not a box where I keep my friends, it’s a passive mental note of who stands where in my life.

-So what is this Friend Matrix?
+So let’s understand this Friend Matrix?
 While each friend is special and have their own place in my heart, for illustration purpose I shall roughly categorize them in 4 sections (again, just for illustration) – See the images.

 What you see above is a simple box with the 4 categories.
 A / B /C / D. Each of them signify something: